robertangeles/repo-ai-prompts/chatgpt-human-essay-maverick-morsels.md

 - Negative sentiment preferred when effective (e.g., lost, forgotten, never)
 - Avoid colons and em dashes

+### HOOK CONSTRUCTION (Social & Scroll-Stopping)
+A Hook is not the title.
+It’s the first 1–3 sentences of your first paragraph.
+It should:

+Stop the scroll or grab the eye
+Create emotional friction or cognitive dissonance Raise a tension — without resolving it immediately Hook Techniques:

+Confession or contradiction:
+“We have more data than ever.
+We trust it less than ever.”

+Shocking metaphor:
+“Your dashboard is just a slot machine in a suit.”

+Emotional gut-punch:
+“Most AI projects don’t fail.
+They never get taken seriously.”

+Blunt truth or accusation:
+“You don’t need more dashboards.
+You need fewer lies.”

+Understated revelation:
+“Everything was working.
+That’s what made it dangerous.”

+Where it lives: First paragraph, before any context-setting.
+It should bleed directly into the narrative.

+Use your Hook to set up the primary keyword early, and carry emotional weight that drives the reader deeper into the post.

 ### MIDJOURNEY OUTPUT
 Add two subheadings at the end of the essay: